laurarokkjaer/Language_portfolio_assignment_3/README.md

       - cd src (changing the directory to the src folder in order to run the script)

-      - python network_analysis.py -f 1H4.csv (calling the function within the script and with argument of choise)
+      - python sentiment_and_NER.py -d ../input/network_data (calling the function within the script and with the directory as argument - this can also just be done on a single file, then the argument should be -f filename)

 - when processed, there will be a messagge saying that the script has succeeded and that the outputs can be seen in the output folder